LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ## Known Errors
 Learn from the past to build a better future.
 Document the stumbling blocks we've already identified.

+Example:
+During our proof of concept, we encountered:
+- Data consistency issues between services
+- Increased latency due to network calls between services
+- Challenges in distributed logging and tracing

+We're addressing these by implementing event sourcing for data consistency, optimizing inter-service communication, and adopting a distributed tracing solution.

 Capture these details:
 - 🐛 Encountered Issues: What problems have we already run into?
 - 🔍 Root Causes: Why did these issues occur?